Dear Stretch Marks,

 Here’s to the times I thought I knew better but promptly received a swift kick to my ego when I found out I didn’t.

-After doing some research, I found out that about 90% of women will get them sometime after their sixth or seventh month of pregnancy, according to the American Academy of Dermatology.
-So that meant that thinking I was “in the clear” was likely just the delusion that comes from not being able to see that region past a certain point in pregnancy.
+After doing some research, I found out that about 90% of women will get them sometime after their sixth or seventh month of pregnancy, according to the American Academy of Dermatology.1,2 That meant that thinking I was “in the clear” was likely just the delusion from being unable to see that region past a certain point in pregnancy.

 Here’s to the idea that stretch marks are something to lament over.

 My pre-baby body was just that: pre-baby before conception.
 The body of my childless youth is not something I necessarily should want back—after all, hadn’t I longed for this pregnancy and this baby for ages?
-Hadn’t I fully enjoyed my youth, and now need to address the newest chapter in my life that, yes, includes some dog-eared pages and slight wear-and-tear?
+Hadn’t I thoroughly enjoyed my youth, and now need to address the newest chapter in my life that includes some dog-eared pages and slight wear-and-tear?
 I’m not advocating for abandoning the health or routine of youth, but rather to rally for the gentle acknowledgment that what once was will never again be, and that is something sacred and beautiful to remember.

 Here’s to my husband’s celebration of these new additions to my skin.

 Yes, dear friends, they have been there.
 He noticed them at some point and told me they weren’t anything he even thought twice about.
-Not only did I think more than twice about it, I thought about it every single day for 34 weeks straight.
+Not only did I think more than twice about it, I thought about it every day for 34 weeks straight.
 I suppose this is where marketing people for stretch mark creams everywhere are patting themselves on the back.
 They suckered me into thinking I NEEDED to prevent these little grooves and ripples on my breasts and tummy.
 But my husband never once ran away in horror upon seeing these stretch marks and hasn’t done so yet.

 I wanted to tell you I hate you, stretch marks—but the truth is that I don’t.